Parents' Day – promoting positive parental relationships

 'Parent’s Day' is observed in the United States on the fourth Sunday of July, a celebration created in 1994 under President Bill Clinton.

-'Parent’s Day' is observed in the United States on the fourth Sunday of July, a celebration created in 1994 under President Bill Clinton.
-This year it will take place on Sunday 23 July 2017.
+'Parents' Day' is observed in the United States on the fourth Sunday of July, a celebration created in 1994 under President Bill Clinton.

 The US event is said to seek to promote responsible parenting and to recognise positive parental role models.
 Information about the event states that "Citizens, organisations, and federal, state, and local governmental and legislative entities are encouraged to recognise Parents' Day through proclamations, activities, and educational efforts to recognise, uplift and support the role of parents in bringing up their children."